pgbackrest/pgbackrest/README.md

 * Added option `--no-start-stop` to allow backups when Postgres is shut down.
 If `postmaster.pid` is present then `--force` is required to make the backup run (though if Postgres is running an inconsistent backup will likely be created).
 This option was added primarily for the purpose of unit testing, but there may be applications in the real world as well.

 * Fixed broken checksums and now they work with normal and resumed backups.
-Finally realized that checksums and checksum deltas should be functionally separated and this simplied a number of things.
+Finally realized that checksums and checksum deltas should be functionally separated and this simplified a number of things.
 Issue #28 has been created for checksum deltas.

 * Fixed an issue where a backup could be resumed from an aborted backup that didn't have the same type and prior backup.